Water Purification and Treatment Technologies

 The longest lasting most effective sediment filters use pleated polypropylene or cellulose and polyester, while inexpensive sediment filters use a wound or spun mesh nylon.
 Pleated designs, due to their larger surface area and low water resistance result in a low water pressure drop, providing higher flow rates and greater filtration capacity than spun filters.
 Pleated designs can often be cleaned and reused.

 All OPUS drinking water systems utilize an initial 10" pleated or horizontally mounted sealed inline 1 micron or 5 micron sediment filter.
-A .5micron carbon block MTBE/VOC filter is placed after the KDF/GAC and fluoride filters (if included) to ensure no dust or carbon particles (fines) can reach your drinking glass, or the optional .2 micron Ultra Filter.
+A 0.5 micron carbon block MTBE/VOC filter is also placed after the KDF/GAC and fluoride filters (if included) to ensure no dust or carbon particles (fines) can reach your drinking glass, or the optional .2 micron Ultra Filter.

 Activated carbon can be made from coal, wood, or coconut shell.
 Coconut shell is the most expensive and effective form.
 Carbon is "activated" by adding a positive charge, which enhances the adsorption and reduction of contaminants which have a negative charge.
 The three forms of activated carbon used in water filtration systems are granulated activated carbon (GAC), activated carbon block, and catalytic carbon.